akka/akka/akka-docs/rst/scala/typed.rst

 .. includecode:: code/docs/akka/typed/IntroSpec.scala#chatroom-behavior

-The core of this behavior is again static, the chat room itself does not change into something else when sessions are established, but we introduce a variable that tracks the opened sessions.
-When a new :class:`GetSession` command comes in we add that client to the list and then we need to create the session’s :class:`ActorRef` that will be used to post messages.
+The core of this behavior is stateful, the chat room itself does not change into something else when sessions are established, but we introduce a variable that tracks the opened sessions.
+Note that by using a method parameter a ``var`` is not needed.
+When a new :class:`GetSession` command comes in we add that client to the list that is in the returned behavior.
+Then we also need to create the session’s :class:`ActorRef` that will be used to post messages.
 In this case we want to create a very simple Actor that just repackages the :class:`PostMessage` command into a :class:`PostSessionMessage` command which also includes the